Frank Gansz: Legacy

 Gansz was inducted into the Western Pennsylvania Sports Hall of Fame in 1999.
 In 2009, the United States Naval Academy and Southern Methodist University jointly created the Gansz Trophy which is to be awarded to the winner of any football game between the two institutions.
 Navy won the first four trophies, winning from 2009 to 2011 and again in 2015.
 The teams played every year from 2015 until 2023 as members of the American Athletic Conference.
 In 2024, Southern Methodist University joined the Atlantic Coast Conference.

 Personal life and death

 After retirement, he lived in Atlanta, Georgia, with his wife Barbara, though he continued to speak at colleges and clinics around the country.
+Gansz's son Frank Jr. was a longtime special teams coach at the college and professional levels, including working with the Chiefs and SMU.

 Gansz died in Dallas on April 27, 2009, from complications following knee replacement surgery.
 He is interred at the United States Naval Academy Cemetery in Annapolis, Maryland.
-Gansz's son, Frank Jr., is the Tight Ends/Special Teams Coach for the USFL's Tampa Bay Bandits and was a special teams coach with the SMU Mustangs.